Housing Statement

 2026

-The Director of Consumer Affairs Victoria and the Victorian Civil and Administrative Tribunal (VCAT), including Rental Dispute Resolution Victoria, will be able to consider additional factors when determining whether a proposed rent increase is excessive.
+The Director of Consumer Affairs Victoria and the Victorian Civil and Administrative Tribunal (VCAT), including Rental Dispute Resolution Victoria, are able to consider additional factors when determining whether a proposed rent increase is excessive.

 • the size or proportion of the rent increase from the existing rent, and